weberdc/tweet-streamer/README.md

 `$ ./gradlew installDist` or `$ gradlew.bat installDist`

-you will create an installable copy of the app in `PROJECT_ROOT/build/get-twitter-user`.
+you will create an installable copy of the app in `PROJECT_ROOT/build/tweet-streamer`.

 Use the target `distZip` to make a distribution in `PROJECT_ROOT/build/distributions` or the target `timestampedDistZip` to add a timestamp to the distribution archive filename.

-To also include your own local `twitter.properties` file with your Twitter credentials, use the target `privilegedDistZip` to make a special distribution in `PROJECT_ROOT/build/distributions` that starts with .
+To also include your own local `twitter.properties` file with your Twitter credentials, use the target `privilegedDistZip` to make a special distribution in `PROJECT_ROOT/build/distributions` that includes the current credentials.

 ## Configuration